 TL;DR

-The reaction from Shopify developers has been mixed, and that’s understandable.
-For many apps, metafields aren’t just extra data fields.
-They power real functionality.
-App theme extensions often store structured JSON in a metafield and read it directly on the storefront to render components quickly.
+When the initial 16KB limit was announced, the reaction was understandably mixed.
+For many apps and advanced themes, metafields aren’t just extra data fields; they power real functionality.
+Storefronts often store structured JSON in a metafield and read it directly to render components quickly.
 One field, one fetch, one parse.
-Simple.
-Reliable.

 So, Why Exactly is Shopify Doing This?